Jessicavazm/t3-revision-part1/README.md

 - Create the node package: "npm init -y" (speeds the process fulfilling info automatically). "npm init" initialise the project, but you need to fill some info: package name, description, entry point (where your main app is).
 - How to run application in server side: node path_to_file eg: node src/index.js
 - How to run a script: npm run script_name
+- package-lock.json contains more details about your Node Project.
+It describes the node's tree application.

         "scripts": {
             "start": "node src/diceRoller_week2"